GeoscienceAustralia/tcrm/_sources/docs/setup.rst.txt

 The ``Source`` option is a string value that acts as a pointer to a subsequent section in the configuration file, that holds details of the input track file structure.
+The additional section must have the same label as set here (the label is case-sensitive).

 The ``StartSeason`` and ``FilterSeason`` options control what years of the input track database are used in calibrating the model.
 In the